As a small government conservative, I don’t have many positive things to say about the IRS. But the agency may have finally actually done some good.

 If you listen closely, you can hear the whispers of tax reform escaping the closed doors of Congressional offices up on Capitol Hill.

-Over one hundred years ago “Progressives,” Democrats, and an early version of the dreaded RINO1 worked together to pass the 16th Amendment which would allow for the installation of a progressive income tax.
+Over one hundred years ago “Progressives,” Democrats, and an early version of the dreaded RINO ((Republican In Name Only)) worked together to pass the 16th Amendment which would allow for the installation of a progressive income tax.
 An idea that was anathema to our Founding Fathers and which they thought they had protected us from with the several clauses in Article I of the Constitution.

 In the Federalist Papers, the Father of the Constitution, James Madison, argued that “the spirit of party and faction” would prevail if Congress could tax one group of citizens and confer the benefits on another group.
 Yet, here we are some two hundred and twenty five years later, and the best chance we’ve got at fixing this progressive nightmare is delivered to us by the very people who regulate the maelstrom!